Antenna Tuners, Impedance Matching, and SWR

 Complex test equipment often isn’t required to troubleshoot antenna impedance issues.
 Reactance causes phase shifts in voltage and current, resulting in some of the power delivered by your transceiver to be reflected, causing standing waves in the antenna feed line.
 The extreme example to the right shows 100% reflection due to no antenna connected to the transmitter.
 The ratio of the maximum amplitude of these standing waves to the minimum amplitude can be measured using a simple SWR meter.
 This indicates the level of impedance mismatch between the transceiver and the load.

 A common misconception is that a high SWR due to a large impedance mismatch causes the power which is reflected back to its source to be absorbed by the transmitter output stage, overheating the output device (RF transistor finals, for example) and eventually burning them up.
 This is not the mechanism for failure during high SWR operation.
 When power is reflected and arrives back at the source, most of it is re-reflected back towards the load.
 This back and forth continues until the energy is dissipated in the load or via the feeder loss.
+You will often measure a higher output power on a power meter if the VSWR is high in your antenna system because some of the re-reflected power is added to the incident power and the total is displayed on the power meter.

 Despite the huge focus placed upon it, and the never-ending quest for 1:1 VSWR, there is little real power loss associated with a moderate VSWR, and no real need for attaining the alleged gold standard of a 1:1 standing wave ratio from a power loss standpoint.
 In fact, a flat 1:1 VSWR over a wide frequency range can indicate a problem with your antenna system.
+I often run 800W into a 2:1 or 3:1 VSWR with no problems.
+Robust coaxial cable and antenna impedance transformers are required for this kind of operation.
+Check your coax and balun/unun specs.

 In a system where there are impedance mismatches, the power loss and reflection routing can be visualized like this: